wmodes/blackrockstation/README.md

 * Date: Apr 2021
 * License: MIT

+## Installation

+Because python 3.7 is the latest pre-built version for the Raspberry Pi, we use version 3.7.
+You should too for this project if you don't want to have to make subtle adjustments.
+We suggest you use `pyenv` to manage your python versions.
+Confirm you have 3.7 with:

+`python --version`

+It should report python 3.10.x

+Create a virtual environment in your envs folder with:

+`~/dev/envs% python3 -m venv blackrockstation`

+Activate the venv with:

+`source ~/dev/envs/blackrockstation/bin/activate`

+Clone the repo and `cd blackrockstation` into this folder.

+Install the python module requirements with:

+`(blackrockstation) ~/dev/blackrockstation/% pip install -r requirements.txt`

 ## Executing

 Use `start.py` to start each subsystem.
 For example, to start the announce subsystem: